Western Asset Inflation-Linked Income Fd (NYSE:WIA) Plans Monthly Dividend of $0.03

-Western Asset Inflation-Linked Income Fd (NYSE:WIA) declared a monthly dividend on Friday, February 28th, Wall Street Journal reports.
-Investors of record on Thursday, April 23rd will be given a dividend of 0.0345 per share by the financial services provider on Thursday, April 30th.
-This represents a $0.41 annualized dividend and a dividend yield of 3.34%.
-The ex-dividend date of this dividend is Wednesday, April 22nd.
+Western Asset Inflation-Linked Income Fd (NYSE:WIA) declared a monthly dividend on Monday, March 2nd, Wall Street Journal reports.
+Stockholders of record on Thursday, May 21st will be paid a dividend of 0.0345 per share by the financial services provider on Friday, May 29th.
+This represents a $0.41 dividend on an annualized basis and a dividend yield of 3.37%.
+The ex-dividend date of this dividend is Wednesday, May 20th.

-Western Asset Inflation-Linked Income Fd has increased its dividend payment by an average of 0.8% annually over the last three years.
+Western Asset Inflation-Linked Income Fd has raised its dividend by an average of 0.8% per year over the last three years.

 Western Asset Inflation-Linked Income Fd Company Profile